alexbsec/parasyte/docs/CONTRIBUTE.md

 ### Coding Standards

 - Google C++ Style Guide: All code must adhere to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 This includes conventions on formatting, naming, usage, and more.
+- The filenames must capitalize every new word, different from Google: NetScanner (Net and Scanner are capitalized).
 - Exception handling: Avoid using throw statements for exception handling in nested functions.
 Instead, prefer return codes or error objects for error handling in lower-level functions, and reserve exceptions for unexpected errors that the immediate function cannot handle.

 ### Pull Requests